open-io/oio-sds/BUILD.md

 * python-setuptools
 * python-pbr
 * beanstalkd: you need it to have the event-agent working
+* libapache2-mod-wsgi-py3 (as named on Ubuntu), the WSGI module for apache2

-In addition, there some dependencies at runtime (the up-to-date list is in [all-requirements.txt](./all-requirements.txt)):
+In addition, there some dependencies at runtime (the up-to-date list is in [all-requirements.txt](./all-requirements.txt)).
+You don't need to install them on the system, they will be installed by pip in your virtualenv (see [Building](#Building)).
 * python-eventlet
 * python-werkzeug
 * python-gunicorn